 Clifton Fourth, is the biggest Clifton Beach with amenities including toilet Facilities, Cold Outdoor Showers, Umbrella and Chair Hire, roaming Snacks and Refreshments Vendors and a Restaurant, at the small Parking Area.

 Clifton Fourth is also most popular of the four spots for Ocean dips due to the Calm Waters and Lifeguards.
-This Atlantic alcove teases with transparent turquoise waters, yachts floating on the postcard horizon and water temperatures cold enough, but after 'baking' in the sun this does, qualify a swim!
-The kids who happily fill their Beach buckets with sea sand for their sandcastle.
-Games of touch Rugby, Frisbee and Beach Bats, pop up in any towel flanked gaps.
+This Atlantic Ocean alcove teases with transparent turquoise waters, yachts floating on the postcard horizon and water temperatures cold enough, but after 'baking' in the sun this does, qualify a swim!
+The kids who happily fill their beach buckets with sea sand for their sandcastle.
+Games of touch Rugby, Frisbee and Beach Bats, pop up in any towel flanked gaps on the hot sand!

 'Sundowner Picnics' are splendid although be sure to feast on all your basket food, so that the load on the journey of a Hundred Stairs leading to and from this spectacular Shore is lighter on the way up.
 Park wherever you can find a spot on Victoria Road, parking is scarce between the Penthouse Residents and the Resident Beach Goers.
 An official blue flag rated beach for experience and safety a visit to Cape Town is unfulfilled without dusting bleached Clifton sand off Summer sandals.